abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 contact gives rise to pleasant, unpleasant, and neutral feelings—this is beautiful, this is ugly, this is ordinary.
-From that launchpad of feeling, in the ordinary flow of our experience, what arises is *taṇhā*, craving—*vedanā paccaya taṇhā*—feeling conditions craving, which then leads to sorrow, lamentation, pain, grief, and despair.
+From that launchpad of feeling, in the ordinary flow of our experience, what arises is *taṇhā*, craving. *Vedanā paccaya taṇhā*—feeling conditions craving, which then leads to sorrow, lamentation, pain, grief, and despair.
 When we know this chain of causation, we are able to see that a feeling can easily turn into thoughts of *I can’t stand this.
 This is wrong.
 This is bad.
 I